johnfedoruk/bangular/aio/content/guide/reactive-forms.md

-To let Angular know that this is the input that you want to associate to the `name` `FormControl` in the class, you need `[formControl]="name"` in the template on the `<input>`.
+To let Bangular know that this is the input that you want to associate to the `name` `FormControl` in the class, you need `[formControl]="name"` in the template on the `<input>`.